The Information for Parents and Students booklet is provided to all new enrolments and contains useful information about the school’s:

 To access any section of the booklet, click on the appropriate title below.

 Year 7-10 core classes are organised on an extension/parallel class model.
 In Year 7, students who wish to be considered for the extension class are assessed on a combination of literacy, numeracy and problem solving tests.
 Other classes in Year 7 are organised on a parallel model of mixed ability.
 In Years 8-10, English, Mathematics, Science, History and Geography classes are organised separately, allowing the most able students to be placed in the extension classes for any or all of these subjects.
 Other classes in Years 8-10 are organised on a parallel model of mixed ability.
-Students earn their place in the extension classes from year to year based on their overall results in assessments and examinations.
+Students earn their place in the extension classes from year to year based on their overall achievements in assessment and learning habits.
 There are no lower ability classes.

 Willoughby Girls High School is a BYOLD (Bring Your Own Learning Device) school.
 All students, therefore, should come to school every day equipped with a fully charged learning device for all of their lessons.
 Parents are asked to ensure their daughters have an approved learning device and that they bring it to school every day for classes.
 In addition, WGHS has over 400 computers, including 30 tablets for use in the library, dedicated for student use.
 Each computer has access to online resources and multimedia encyclopaedias.
-The School has two computer laboratories, banks of computers in the Library, Science, and Music areas.
+The School has two computer laboratories, banks of computers in the Library, Science, Photography Lab and Music areas.
 The school uses MS Office as the main software package.
 Students are able to use the computers in the Library at recess and lunchtimes and in the computer rooms at nominated lunchtimes.
 All students receive an individual account on the network that allows them access to a secure location to store their files.

 At the beginning of each year every student’s account will be accredited with 50 credit points for printing; the equivalent of five dollars worth of printing.
 This amount is reflected in every student’s school contribution.
 Where the school contribution has not been paid, a five dollar charge applies for those students wishing a fifty page credit to print within the school.
 Additional credit may be added by the student to their student ID card in the library.
 Unused funds from previous years will not accumulate.